-When open, it's generally open from Monday to Friday from 14-21, and from 10-17 during weekends.
+When open, it generally operates from Monday to Friday from 14:00-21:00, and from 10:00-17:00 during weekends.

-From January, riders can expect full days shredding on the mountain side.
+From January, riders can expect full days shredding on the mountainside.
 Just remember that old Icelandic saying… “If you don’t like the weather here, just wait for 5 minutes.”
 There’s no knowing what those Norse weather Gods are thinking!

-For those less willing or able to take to the wild, Dalvík Ski Resort will, weather permitting, often open a backcountry run right next to the resort itself, presenting the chance to experience the backcountry without straying too far from civilisation.
+For those less willing or able to take to the wild, Dalvík Ski Resort will, weather permitting, often open a backcountry run right next to the resort itself, presenting the chance to experience the backcountry without straying too far from civilization.

 The names of local snowboarding professionals who, for decades, have made the Northern pow their stomping ground, ring out here like legends; Ásgeir Höskuldsson, Eiríkur Helgason, Halldór Helgason (the younger brother), Gulli Gudmundsson, Viktor Hjartson.

-There is also excellent backcountry skiing available from Isafjordur Ski Resort, with the Seljalandsdalur valley holding runs that range from 2km to 10km.
+There is also excellent backcountry skiing available from Isafjordur Ski Resort, with the Seljalandsdalur valley holding runs ranging from 2km to 10km.
 Some operators, such as Aurora Arktika, offer Sailboat Skiing trips, where guests will spend up to 6 exciting days exploring the coastal fjords on the expedition yacht Aurora, always on the lookout for the best slopes.

 Regardless of the backcountry or resort slopes, there are truly staggering vistas of the Westfjords from every angle.

-Often referred to as "Iceland’s Eastern Fjord Alps", Oddsskarð is sheltered by mountains around the Oddsskarð pass and road tunnel, positioned bang in the middle between the villages of Eskifjörður and Norðfjörður.
+Often referred to as "Iceland’s Eastern Fjord Alps," Oddsskarð is sheltered by mountains around the Oddsskarð pass and road tunnel, positioned bang in the middle between the villages of Eskifjörður and Norðfjörður.